Luckyman42/dopy/README.md

 python3 -m pip install -e .
 ```

-For usage, install the whl file via pip
+For usage, install the whl file via pip from release

-> You avoid the only pipx installation because if you want to use it,
+> Note: pipx is not recommended for now because DoPy expects to be importable
-> you need to import the dopy module
+> as a Python module in user code.

 Basic usage
 -----------